 - Get an approved Marine Sanitation Device before you start installing a toilet in your vessel.
 The Type III holding tank is the ideal equipment.
 You’ll also be required to use treatment devices.

-- You have to remember rules if you don’t want to be in trouble with authorities.
-Don’t forget that it’s illegal to expel untreated sewage from a boat on any inland water inside the scope of three miles of shore within the coastal waters.
+- You have to remember the rules if you don’t want to be in trouble with the authorities.
+Don’t forget that it’s illegal to expel untreated sewage from a boat on any inland water within the scope of three miles of shore within the coastal waters.

 - It’s best to study more about boat sewage regulations.
 Some areas prohibit dumping treated waste.
 Your neighborhood may be one of them.

 So, how to pump out boat holding tank at home?
 There are three ways to do it but whichever you follow, you need to be extra careful in every step that you take.
 Be very particular because what you’re handling is waste.